 The German–Korean International Research Training Group (IRTG) 2235 Searching for the regular in the irregular:

-Analysis of singular and random systems funded by the Deutsche Forschungsgemeinschaft (DFG), offers several PhD positions at Bielefeld University.
+Analysis of singular and random systems funded by the Deutsche Forschungsgemeinschaft (DFG), currently offers several PhD positions at Bielefeld University.

 The IRTG is a joint research program established by the Faculty of Mathematics at Bielefeld University, Germany, and the Department of Mathematical Sciences at Seoul National University, South Korea.
 In a truly international and competitive environment, doctoral students study singular and random systems.